ruediger/help.github.com/_posts/2009-06-15-msysgit-key-setup.markdown

 ---
 layout: default
-title: Installing git (Win/msysgit)
+title: Generating SSH keys (Win/msysgit)
-description: How to install git on Windows
+description: Setting up SSH keys with msysgit on Windows
 ---

 This page has moved.
 If the redirect fails, [click me](win-set-up-git)